Transition Between Locations on the Globe

 - Work with cartographic coordinates in Unreal Engine

-- Create a Blueprint to smoothly transition between the locations
+- Use Cesium's DynamicPawn and Blueprint to smoothly fly between locations on the globe

 Blueprints is the visual scripting system inside of Unreal Engine based on the concept of a node-based interface.
 Although it helps to have some knowledge of coding, Blueprints make it easier for non-programmers to add logic to their application.